 The major comprehensive exam should be completed by January 31st of the second year of Ph.D. studies and the minor comprehensive exam must be completed by May 31st of the second year of Ph.D. studies.
 For direct-entry students, the major comprehensive should be completed by May 31st of the second year of Ph.D. studies and the minor comprehensive exam must be completed by September 30th of the third year of Ph.D. studies.

-All requirements except the dissertation must be completed by the end of Year 3 for students admitted with a Master’s degree, and by the end of Year 4 for direct entry students in order to remain in Good Standing.
+In order to remain in good standing all requirements, except the dissertation, must be completed by the end of Year 3 for students admitted with a Master’s degree and by the end of Year 4 for direct-entry students.